Kentico/xperience-by-kentico-crm/README.md

 ## Description

 Xperience by Kentico CRM integration Starter kit for general CRM integrations.
 Plus plug-and-play packages for Microsoft Dynamics Sales and Salesforce Sales Cloud.
-This integration enables sending form submissions from Xperience by Kentico to a CRM as leads and checking synchronizatino status in the admin UI.
+This integration enables sending form submissions from Xperience by Kentico to a CRM as leads and checking synchronization status in the admin UI.

 ## Screenshots